heinzguenter/ESP8266-Captive-Portal/README.md

 - Reads the stored SSID and passwords from EEPROM.
 - Sets up Wi-Fi in SoftAP mode.
 - Initializes DNS server, web server, and routes.

-## Usage
-1. Upload this script to your ESP8266 device.
-2. Connect to the ESP8266's Wi-Fi network (default SSID is "Portal").
-3. Open a web browser, and type in "192.168.1.1/dashboard" to get to the dashboard or "192.168.1.1" for the page that a normal user would see.
-4. There you can view the captured passwords and edit the SSID and other settings.